 The Supervisory Board is responsible for nominating the external auditor, following advice from the Executive Board and the manager of the Internal Audit Department.
 Regarding the supervision of risk management, the Supervisory Board discusses with the Executive Board the Bank's strategy, policies, long-term plans, and associated risks.
 At the strategic level, the Supervisory Board evaluates whether capital allocation and liquidity impact align with the authorized risk appetite.
 Accordingly, the Supervisory Board approves the strategic plan, annual operational policy, general budget (including investment budget), Internal Audit plan, Risk Compliance Commission (RCC) charter, RMD Charter, RMD Test plan, and RMD policy.
 The Supervisory Board supervises compliance with the internal procedures established by the Executive Board for drafting and publishing the annual report and other periodical and incidental publications.
-In addition, the Supervisory Board supervisory Board and to ensure that key financial information is known to the Supervisory Board and the Executive Board and to ensure the accuracy, completeness, and timeliness of internal and external financial reporting.
+In addition, the Supervisory Board supervises the establishment and maintenance of internal control systems regarding financial reporting, while considering the Internal Audit plan.
+These systems are designed to ensure that key financial information is known to the Supervisory Board and the Executive Board and to ensure the accuracy, completeness, and timeliness of internal and external financial reporting.
 In this respect, the Internal Audit Department fulfills an independent, objective assurance position.
 The department manager communicates any findings, if necessary, directly to the chair of the relevant Supervisory Board committee.